-\ Cultural Competence
+Cultural Competence

 Faculty will work with students from many cultures and backgrounds.
-Faculty can request presentations that walk through many scenarios of working with diverse student populations.
+One presentation will walk faculty through many scenarios of working with diverse student populations.

-For more information, contact the Coordinator of Diversity Affairs in the Center for Student Involvement, Amber White, at 786-628-4661 or amwhite?@fhsu.edu.
+For more information contact the Coordinator of Diversity Affairs in the Center for Student Involvement, Amber White, at 786.628.4661 or amwhite 7@fhsu.edu.